PoisonNinja/quark/README.md

 # License
 Quark itself is licensed under the 3-clause BSD license, and the full text can be found in the file LICENSE.

+Quark embeds a modified version of libstdc++3 from GCC 8.1.0 which is licensed under the GPLv3. libstdc++3 does have a runtime exception, but I'm not sure if we qualify.

 Quark's allocator is durand's liballoc, which has been released into the public domain.

 Some portions of the operating system are based on Sortie's [Sortix](https://gitlab.com/Sortix/Sortix) operating system.
 While no code was copied, the design is pretty similar which I feel warrants attribution.
 Therefore, please note that portions of the filesystem and process management code is partially licensed under the ISC license.